 - The connection can carry twice the power of SAE Combo

-- The Tesla Supercharger network has more deployed ports and is growing faster than SAE Combo networks
+- The Tesla Supercharger network has more deployed ports and is growing faster than SAE Combo networks (2025 update: the gap has probably closed on this.)

 - The Tesla charging experience is seamless and third parties adopting it should follow suit with a plug to charge implementation